Aldaviva/Brighty/Readme.md

 ## Installation
 1. [Install .NET Framework 4.8 or later](https://dotnet.microsoft.com/download/dotnet-framework).
+1. [Install .NET Framework 2.0/3.0/3.5](https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10#enable-the-net-framework-35-in-control-panel), which is required by Launchy# and is not installed by default in Windows 8 or later.
 1. [Install Launchy](https://www.launchy.net/download.php#windows).
 1. Download [Launchy# 1.3 or later](https://github.com/randrey/launchysharp/releases) (not the source code files).
     1. Extract the ZIP file into your Launchy installation directory.